Lotus Scan vs Dragon Shield

 5/5

-Daily prices from TCGPlayer, CardMarket, Card Kingdom, and MTGMintCard with 30-day history charts.
-Solid pricing data, though the wrong variant selection can show incorrect values.
+Pulls daily prices from TCGPlayer, CardMarket, Card Kingdom, and MTGMintCard with 30-day history.
+Solid data sources, but wrong variant selection means the price shown is often for the wrong card entirely.

 Collection Management